 Audit .Used for students not wishing credit for a course taken.
 This status will allow them to participate in class activities without being required to meet the examination requirements of the course.
-Students may ask to have papers critiqued, but faculty members are not required to grade an auditor's coursework.
+Students may ask to have papers critiqued, but faculty members are not required to grade an coursework for a student auditing the class.
 Full tuition and fees are charged for courses audited.
 A student who wishes to change from credit to audit status must request this within the first four weeks of the course, using such forms and procedures as the college may prescribe.
 Students auditing a course may not change to credit status.

 Incomplete.
-Used as a temporary grade assigned to a student who does not complete the requirements in the time allowed and has received a written time extension (Incomplete form) from the faculty member.
+Used as a temporary grade assigned to a student who does not complete the requirements in the time allowed and has received an approved Incomplete form, a written time extension, with what is need to complete the course from the faculty member.